 Finding the best hair loss shampoo might just be a question of trial and error.
-But that’s no good at all if the products you try end up causing you side effects or even make your hair loss worse.
+But that could take ages.
+And quite apart from wasting your precious time, effort and money, the products you try might end up causing side effects or even make your hair loss worse.

 be the best hair loss shampoo for you to try.

 As well as the chart above, the six important considerations below should also help you decide which product type to try.

 First, decide whether you want to treat your hair loss using a DHT blocker, hair regrowth stimulator, drug or combination* of these.